robang74/HARDN-XDR/README.md

 ### HARDN Endpoint
-- **Our** Goal: assist the open source community in building a Debian based system **"GOLDEN IMAGE"**
+- **Our** Goal: assist the open source community in building a Debian based **"GOLDEN IMAGE"** System.
 - This Debian Package is only tested for **BARE-METAL installs of Debian based distributions and Virtual Machines**
 - Is a robust and secure endpoint management solution designed to simplify and enhance the management of devices in your network.
 It provides advanced features for monitoring, securing, and maintaining endpoints efficiently.
 - We also bring you with this release `STIG` COMPLIANCE to align with the Security Technical Information Guides provided by the DOD Cyber Exchange.

 <p align="center">